IntelMaxC/hello-world/README.md

 # jfind
-a lightweight command line tool to search files inside java archives
+a lightweight command line tool to search files and class inside java archives

 ## Abstract